Rudolf I of Bohemia: King of Bohemia

 Another opportunity for a Habsburg gain in power opened when in 1306 King Wenceslaus III, the last Bohemian ruler of the Přemyslid dynasty, was killed and Albert I was able to seize his kingdom as an escheated fief.
 Rudolph was then vested with the Bohemian throne.
 This was contested by his maternal uncle Duke Henry of Carinthia, husband of Wenceslaus' sister Anne.
 When several Bohemian nobles elected Henry King of Bohemia, Albert I placed his brother-in-law under the Imperial ban and marched against Prague.
 Henry fled, first to Bavaria, then back to his Carinthian homelands.
 To further legitimate the Habsburg claims to the Bohemian and the Polish throne, Albert had Rudolph married to Elizabeth Richeza of Poland, widow of King Wenceslaus II.

 Mocked as král kaše ("king porridge") for his thriftiness rather than stomach problems, Rudolf was rejected by several Bohemian nobles, who continued to hold out for Henry.
 His aims to take hold of the silver deposits at Kutná Hora (Kuttenberg) sparked a rebellion led by the noble House of Strakonice.
 The king besieged the rebel fortress of Horažďovice, but died at the campsite in the night of 3 to 4 July 1307, probably of gastrointestinal perforation.

-As Rudolf left no children, the first grab of the Habsburgs for the Crown of Saint Wenceslas failed when the Bohemian nobles restored Henry as king in return for a charter of privileges, who in turn had to renounce the throne in favour of Count John of Luxembourg three years later.
+As Rudolf left no surviving children, the first grab of the Habsburgs for the Crown of Saint Wenceslas failed when the Bohemian nobles restored Henry as king in return for a charter of privileges, who in turn had to renounce the throne in favour of Count John of Luxembourg three years later.
 Instead Rudolph's enfeoffment intensified the inner Habsburg inheritance conflict, culminating in the assassination of King Albert I by his nephew John Parricida in 1308.
 Rudolph is buried at the St. Vitus Cathedral in Prague.

+Marriages and children

+In 1298 or 1300 Rudolph married Blanche, daughter of Philip III of France.
+They had two children, both of whom died at birth or shortly after.

+On 16 October 1306 Rudolph married Elizabeth Richeza of Poland.
+There is one record that says the Queen gave birth to a son after her husband's death.
+If true, the Prince died soon after birth, as his claims to the throne were never brought up by Habsburgs.